 This section explores the robustness of our results to the following extensions: negative GE feedback, alternative policy objectives, alternative departures from rational expectations, the introduction of inattention, and the introduction of confounding shocks as in Poole (1970).
-Readers eager to see the application of our theory to the Great Recession are invited to jump to Sections 6 and 7.
+Readers eager to see the application of our theory to the Great Recession are invited to jump to Sections VI and VII.

-5.1 Negative GE Feedback
+V.A.
+Negative GE Feedback

 The restriction to positive GE feedback, or $\gamma > 0$, is consistent with our main application.
 But the opposite scenario is possible in other contexts.
-For instance, in the Neoclassical example of Online Appendix A, $\gamma < 0$ is obtained if the wage pressure due to competition for labor overcomes the aggregate demand externality.
-And in the ZLB context, $\gamma < 0$ can obtain from competition for another scare resource, like safe assets as in Caballero and Farhi (2017).
+For instance, in the neoclassical example of Online Appendix A, $\gamma < 0$ is obtained if the wage pressure due to competition for labor overcomes the aggregate demand externality.
+In the ZLB context, $\gamma < 0$ can obtain from competition for another scare resource, like safe assets as in Caballero and Farhi (2017).
 Theorem 2 directly extends to such situations.
-This is readily verified by noting that the proof of Theorem 2 does not actually use $\gamma > 0$.22 We thus have that target communication is optimal if and only of if the GE feedback is both positive in sign and large enough in magnitude.
+This is readily verified by noting that the proof of Theorem 2 does not actually use γ > $0.^{22}$ We thus have that target communication is optimal if and only if the GE feedback is both positive in sign and large enough in magnitude.

-5.2 Alternative Policy Goals
+V.B.
+Alternative Policy Goals

 Our main results focused on implementable pairs of (τ, Y) , and their deviations from their first-best counterparts.
-But what if the policymaker cared also about K per se?
-The following result shows how to accommodate this possibility:
+But what if the policy maker cared also about K per se?
+The following result shows how to accommodate this possibility.

-Proposition 3.
-Let the policymaker have the loss function
+PROPOSITION 3.
+Let the policy maker have the loss function

-$$L = \chi{\tau} (\tau - \theta)^2 + \chi_Y (Y - \theta)^2 + \chi_K (K - \theta)^2$$ (10)

-for some non-negative weights $\chi{\tau}, \chi{Y}, \chi{K}$.
+(10) $$L = \chi{\tau}(\tau - \theta)^2 + \chi_Y(Y - \theta)^2 + \chi_K(K - \theta)^2$$ for some nonnegative weights χ{τ} , χ_Y , χ_K .
 The optimal communication strategy has a threshold form for some $\hat{\gamma} \in (0, 1)$, as in Theorem 2, if at least two of the three weights are positive.